DDQXZcp/COMP3310-MQTT-Broker/README.md

 ### Step 4 - Deploy Mosquitto Broker in EC2 Instance

 You may need to update deploy.yml with your own settings.
+The code also specify the username and password.

 ```
 env: